cyborginstitute/administration/source/monitoring-tactics.rst

-As in many domains, its possible to outsource monitoring to vendors who provide monitoring solutions as hosted services or as drop/plug-in appliances, in additional to conventional applications.
-While there are advantages and disadvantages to these *and* to conventional monitoring tools, outsourcing and "appliances" both release administrators from the additional burden of administering monitoring infrastructure and makes a certain amount of operational sense.
+As in many domains, its possible to outsource monitoring to vendors who provide monitoring solutions as hosted services or as drop/plug-in appliances, as well as conventional applications.
+While there are advantages and disadvantages to these *and* to conventional monitoring tools, outsourcing and "appliances" both release administrators from the additional burden of monitoring administering infrastructure and makes a certain amount of operational sense.

 It makes sense to outsource monitoring for a number of reasons,